harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 ## March

 {:#exfiltration-resistance}
-One way hardware wallets could conceivably steal from their users is by leaking information about the wallet's private keys via the transaction signatures it creates.
-In March, [Stepan Snigirev][news87 exfiltration], [Pieter Wuille][news88 exfiltration], and several others discussed possible solutions to this problem for both Bitcoin's current ECDSA signature system and the proposed schnorr signature system.
+One method hardware wallets could use to steal bitcoins from their users is by leaking information about the wallet's private keys via the transaction signatures it creates.
+In March, [Stepan Snigirev][news87 exfiltration], [Pieter Wuille][news88 exfiltration], and several others discussed possible solutions to this problem for both Bitcoin's current ECDSA signature system and the proposed [schnorr signature][topic schnorr signatures] system.

 <div markdown="1" class="callout" id="taproot">
 ### 2020 summary<br>Taproot, tapscript, and schnorr signatures